 - Tailgating is an opportunity for alumni, friends, fans and students to gather on game-day for food, fellowship and fun.
 Popular gathering spots include The District, Pride Field, the Centennial Green and Danforth Chapel Lawn.

 - An unrivaled parade, a march into war, Eagle Walk is led by the president, The Pride, The Dixie Darlings, cheerleaders and Seymour as the football team marches through campus on its way to the locker room.
 The Eagle Walk begins on West Memorial Drive two hours before kickoff.

 Game & 5th Quarter Concert

-- Marshall visits The Rock.
+- UTSA visits The Rock.
 For tickets or more information, contact the ticket office at 800.844.TICK.
-During the 5th Quarter concert by The Pride, fans will be treated to a post-game Homecoming finale fireworks show.